Cottonwood in Shasta County, California — The American West (Pacific Coastal)

 Related marker.
 Click here for another marker that is related to this marker.
 See the Site of Reading Adobe marker for further information.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 13, 2011, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 553 times since then and 3 times this year.
-Last updated on July 24, 2012, by Michael Kindig of Long Beach, California.
-Photos: 1, 2. submitted on March 13, 2011, by Andrew Ruppenstein of Sacramento, California. • Syd Whittle was the editor who published this page.
+This page was last revised on July 4, 2020.
+It was originally submitted on March 13, 2011, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 572 times since then and 22 times this year.
+Last updated on July 3, 2020, by Craig Baker of Sylmar, California.
+Photos: 1, 2. submitted on March 13, 2011, by Andrew Ruppenstein of Sacramento, California. • J. Makali Bruton was the editor who published this page.